Bjørn Ursin received a M.Sc. (1970) from the Norwegian Institute of Technology, a Diplome ď′études approfondies (1971)

-being appointed professor of Applied Geophysics at the Norwegian Institute of Technology
+he in 1989 was appointed professor of applied geophysics at the Norwegian university of Science and Technology (formerly Norwegian

 of seismic and electromagnetic data, parameter estimation techniques